-"Ducati built it's Data Fabric to activate massive volumes of data from around the world, reducing the time to get new motorcycles to market by 30% and the cost of powering and cooling its data centre by 70%."
+"Ducati built it's Data Fabric to activate massive volumes of data from around the world, reducing the time to get new motorcycles to market by 30% and the cost of powering and cooling its data center by 70%."

 "NetApp's Active IQ uses artificial intelligence and community wisdom to proactively protect and optimise infrastructure to maximise data availability, boost operational performance and efficiency, and simplify data management," says Rohatgi.

-"Finnish service provider Oulun uses Active IQ in its data centre to provide visibility and predictability into its operations.
+"Finnish service provider Oulun uses Active IQ in its data center to provide visibility and predictability into its operations.
 This allows Oulun to account for unplanned maintenance and performance bottlenecks that might impact its customers," he explains.

 "NetApp's solid-state arrays with next-generation, end-to-end NVMe capabilities help our customers improve the performance of their tier one, mission-critical business apps," adds Rohatgi.